Our Story

 Kripa moved to London in 2004, following a year at The World Bank in Washington DC where she had worked as an Economist.
 Keen to use her training to contribute to better policies, she joined the Civil Service.
 Over the years, she learnt to juggle the demands of life as a mother of two, and her dual roles – as a dancer and economist.

 As the Lead Economist for the UK Medicines Regulator, she had been part of the team responsible for rolling out UK’s first Covid-19 vaccination programme.
 She witnessed first-hand how the government machinery took on this public health crisis, streamlining processes to respond at record speed.
-It was inspiring… almost addictive!

 This was why she had chosen to work in public policy all those years ago after completing her masters in Economics – to make an impact on people’s lives.
 She was now motivated to do more, not just as an Economist but also as an artist.